-12.1 The matters referred to in this report contribute to Priority 4 of the Council Plan: Efficient and effective enabling services.
+12.1 The matters referred to in this report contribute to Commitment 1 of the Council Plan: Fair and Effective Leadership/ Leadership that promotes fairness.

 13. Results of Consultation

 - 13.1 There has been no public consultation on the contents of this report. - 13.2 Consultation has taken place with Councillor Ian Davis, Portfolio Holder for Finance, Human Resources and ICT, and the contents of this report reflect any feedback provided.